Waikato/tiny-weka/README.md

 X.Y.Z
 ```
 * `X.Y` - the Weka major/minor release version
-* `Z` - the Weka subversion repository revision that the code base was synced to
+* `Z` - the Weka subversion repository revision or git commit hash that the code base was synced to

 ### Releases